Pastor: Rev. Matthew T. Hardesty

 The Altar Society helped to furnish the rectory.
 The old school was demolished, and parishioners constructed three school rooms adjoining the gymnasium and cafeteria.
 Immaculate Conception School operated from 1957 to 1970 and was staffed by the Sisters of Charity of Nazareth.
 These school rooms now house the parish’s religious education program.
 During a 1973 renovation of the church, Mass was celebrated in the gymnasium.

-Today, a strong religious education program and devotional life characterize this close-knit parish of almost 400 parishioners.
+A strong religious education program and devotional life characterize this close-knit parish of over 220 parishioners.